letiendat198/photosync_electron/README.md

     - Fix removing folders
     - Implement upload history and status
     - Implement a early state working custom notification

-</details>

     - Implement custom notification:
         - Redesign custom title bar
         - Not show notification when main app is open
         - An auto close mechanism

+</details>

 - Save and reload watch list on startup
 - Handle possible errors when doing OAuth and API
 - Handle possible errors with upload status
-- Save upload history to disk and load it on startup
+- ~~Save upload history to disk and load it on startup~~ (Not a good idea)
-- Implement tray toggle
+- Implement tray toggle:
+    - ~~Implemented open main window~~
+    - ~~Implemented quitting the app entirely~~
+    - ON/OFF toggle to turn of sync

 ## Known Issues
-- Will add when the dust has settled
+- Sometimes a notification entry will be invisible?

 ## License